-Your lease will normally, but not

-always, run for a period of either 99 or 125 years from the date the property was first bought from the Landlord.
+Your lease will normally run for a period between 99-up to 990 years, dependent on the type of lease you have, from the date of the property was first bought from the landlord (more recent leases offer terms up to 990 years.
 The exception to this is when LiveWest only owns a lease itself and can only offer a sublease for a shorter period, or if the leaseholder has had an extension to the original lease.
 The plan attached to your lease shows the boundaries of your property.